On Primes of Ordinary and Hodge-Witt Reduction: Primes of non Hodge-Witt reduction

 \begin{proof} The first part follows from the results of \cite[Section~7.1(a)]{illusie79b}.
-The second part follows from combining the first part with Elkies's theorem (see \cite{elkies87}), that given an elliptic curve $E$ over $\Q$, there are infinitely many primes $p$ of $\Q$ such that $E$ has supersingular reduction. \end{proof}
+The second part follows from combining the first part with Elkies' theorem (see \cite{elkies87,elkies89}), that given an elliptic curve $E$ over a number field $K$ with a real embedding, there are infinitely many primes $\wp$ of $K$ such that $E$ has supersingular reduction modulo $\wp$. \end{proof}